Sh4nglj/IS6200_Logistics/doc/presentation_script_ENG.md

 ---

-### 5. Main Process (60 seconds)
+### 5. Main Process

 Our platform streamlines the entire logistics journey from order creation to payment settlement.

 Each delivery status change requires confirmation from the relevant stakeholder.
 This multi-signature approach ensures accountability at every step.

-The entire workflow is tracked on the blockchain, providing transparency and security for all parties.

 ---

+This is the whole process of an order, from creator to courier and receiver.

+---

-### 6. Core Functional Modules (45 seconds)
+### 6. Core Functional Modules

 Our platform contains four core functional modules:

-1. Order Management System
+1. Order Management

-2. Token Collateral System
+2. Token Collateral

-3. Reputation Rating System
+3. Reputation Rating

-4. Profit Distribution System
+4. Profit Distribution

 ---

-### 7. Token and Deposit Mechanism (30 seconds)
+### 7. Token and Deposit Mechanism

 LogiToken is our platform-specific token.
 It is pegged 1:1 with ETH.
 It supports dual management of free and locked states.
 Users can redeem it for ETH at any time.